-Community groups invited to bid for old Portland Post Office
+Community groups have a chance to bid for The Old Post Office in Fortuneswell, Portland.

 Weymouth & Portland Borough Council would like to hear from anyone interested in buying 79 Fortuneswell, Portland by Tuesday 28 January.